James4Ever0/notes/tweening for object focus, zoom to object, zoom to video ROI.md

 or just use ffmpeg.

-does vidpy/mltframework and some other libs supports that?
+does vidpy/mltframework and some other libs supports that? requires investigation.